vipzhicheng/logseq-plugin-vim-shortcuts/README.md

 - NUMBER can be more than 10, actually thousands if you wish.
 - The `m` shortcut could be conflicted with `Markmap` plugin, so if you met this issue, please upgrade `Markmap` plugin to latest version.
 - NUMBER=1 is the default one, so you can just press `m` to save and press `'` to load for mark 1.

+## Slash commands this plugin added

+Because some VIM shortcuts or commands may also need to be as a slash command, so this plugin provides some.

+- `/Insert Emoji`: Insert emoji at current position.
+- `/Sort Blocks`: Sort sub level children blocks from a to z.
+- `/Reverse Sort Blocks`: Sort sub level children blocks from z to a.

 ## Other notes